tysonmote/nanoc_starter_set/README.md

 * A `/js/all.js` file that contains a joined and compressed copy of all your JavaScript files.
 * ERB processing of your source files, if you suffix it with ".erb"

+## TODO

+* Include a sensible default layout, and:
+  * Include all.js and all.css
+  * Include prettify
+* Remove the all.js / all.css hackery
+* Add more sensible defaults around blogs / pages
+* Add CoffeeScript support
+* Create a one-command site creator
+* Support backtick fenced code blocks

 ## Installation